devareus/Eclectic-Token-Sniper/README.md

   - EventSniper: Enables a sniper based on flexible rules analising events.
 See [Customisable Event Sniper](#customisable-event-sniper).
   - PairCreatedEventSniperParametersSet: ParametersSet to use for the PairCreated events sniper.
   - AddLiquiditySniperBlocksParametersSet: ParametersSet to use for the AddLiquiditySniperBlocks sniper.
-  - AddLiquiditySniperMempoolParametersSet: ParameterSet to use for the AddLiquiditySniperMempool sniper.
+  - AddLiquiditySniperMempoolParametersSet: ParametersSet to use for the AddLiquiditySniperMempool sniper.
   - AddLiquiditySniperMempoolMaxGasPrice: Maximum gas price when buying from the AddLiquiditySniperMempool sniper.
   - AddLiquiditySniperMempoolGasPriceAdjustment: By default the bot uses the same gas price as the transaction found in the mempool.
 It's not recommended to increase it because as you risk front running the transaction and the buy will fail because the liquidity addition isn't effective yet.
 And if you set a negative number (lower the gas price) other bots will most surely buy before you.